brandonwharton/MN-Beer-Flow/README.md

 database, in order to assist users in deciding where to go or help in finding someplace new.
 The randomizer has a distance radius limit that lets a user choose a maximum distance from their current location and limit random results to within that distance.

 This app was designed to be mobile-first and is best viewed on a mobile device.
-You can view this project on heroku [here](https://mn-beer-flow.herokuapp.com/).
+You can view this project on Heroku [here](https://mn-beer-flow.herokuapp.com/).
 It may take a moment to load.

 ## Screen Shots